MishoMish/DEVOPS_2025/docs/EXAM-CHECKLIST.md

 Before the presentation, ensure:

-- [ ] Minikube/K8s cluster is running
+- [ ] K3s cluster is running
 - [ ] Ingress controller is enabled
 - [ ] Docker images are pre-built
+- [ ] PostgreSQL is running and healthy
+- [ ] Flyway migrations have been applied
 - [ ] `/etc/hosts` has `devops-demo.local` entry
 - [ ] GitHub Actions has run successfully at least once
 - [ ] Terminal windows are ready for commands